-The Canada Soccer Club Licensing Program is an opt-in program and it is not mandatory for any Member Organization to participate, nor will it impact the membership status of any organization within Saskatchewan Soccer.
-The Club Licensing Program takes a principle-based approach.
+The Canada Soccer Club Licensing Program has become mandatory in 2023, with all Member Organizations being expected to achieve a minimum of Quality Soccer Provider status in 2024.
+Additionally, SSA has mandated that all youth Member Organizations must have either achieved a licensing standard or be actively working towards their desired level in 2023 to be eligible for MAP funding.
+The Club Licensing Program takes a principles-based approach.
 Principles provide direction but are not prescriptive, allowing organizations to develop and select methods by which they will operate based on their available resources and unique situation and context.

 Club Licensing Program Licences & Criteria

-Canada Soccer is responsible for the oversight of the National Youth Club Licence, while Saskatchewan Soccer is responsible for the oversight of the Quality Soccer Provider, PTSO Level 1 and PTSO Level 2 licences within the Club Licensing Program.
+Canada Soccer is responsible for the oversight of the National Youth Club Licence, while Saskatchewan Soccer is responsible for the oversight of the Quality Soccer Provider, MA Level 1 and MA Level 2 licences within the Club Licensing Program.

 Club Licensing Application Process

 The following are the competition designations and the licence requirements to participate in those levels, as of 2022 Outdoor.

 |Jan 1 ||Declaration of Interest form open |

 |May 15 ||QSP, MA Level 1, MA Level 2 applications closes |